f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 ### It's time to install some stuff

-Other than **git** we need some stuff working on our laptop:
-As we said Vagrant works by default with **Virtual Box**, so let's install it.
+Other than **git** we need some stuff working on our laptop: ss we said Vagrant works by default with **Virtual Box**, so let's install it.
 Pick the Virtual Box installer for your host OS from the [hashicorp website](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)

 > It's the download link for the 5.0.x serie